-Once again, we are pleased to provide you with our annual report on the guality of the water we deliver to you, and details on how it continues to meet or surpass every state and federal standard.
+Once again, we are pleased to provide you with our annual report on the guality of the water we deliver to you, and details on how we continue to strive to bring you safe, high-quality drinking water.

 One of Aquarion's major highlights in 2017 was our becoming a wholly-owned subsidiary of Eversource.
 A member of the Fortune 500, headquartered in Boston and Hartford, Eversource will help us gain greater access to resources that will allow us to continue to improve the water supply infrastructure serving you.
 Eversource also shares the deep environmental commitment you see reflected in many Aquarion initiatives, such as our annual Aquarion Environmental Champion Awards program, now in its eighth year.